-3.2 Agriculture and Food security
+3.2 Agriculture and Food Security

 The achievement of national food security is to be a key objective of the agricultural sector.
 Agriculture ensures a constant food supply and food security for the population, which is essential for a healthy and energetic population to drive the economy.
-It also saves the country funds that would have rather been used in the importing of food from other countries this in turn has a positive effect on the country's balance of payments and there is surplus money to invest in other areas of the economy such as social overheads; roads, hospitals.
+It also saves the country funds that would have been used in importing food from other countries which in turn has a positive effect on the country's balance of payments and there is surplus money to invest in other areas of the economy, such as roads, hospitals, etc.

-In general, the agricultural sector in Kenya, supplies food for the population but for several commodities such as maize, rice and sugar, local production is not sufficient to meet the local food demand.
-The deficits are closed through importation.
+In general, the agricultural sector in Kenya supplies food for the population but for several commodities such as maize, rice and sugar, local production is not sufficient to meet the local food demand.
+The deficit is closed through importation.
 According to the Kenya Food Security Steering Group, the country has been facing higher frequencies of severe food shortages in the recent times especially due to higher frequency of extreme weather that are related to climate change and climate variability.
-Official estimates indicate over 10 million people are food insecure with majority of them living on food relief.
-Households are also incurring huge food bills due to the high food prices.
-Maize being staple food due to the food preferences is often in short supply and most households have limited choices of other food stuffs.
+Official estimates indicate over 10 million people are food insecure, with majority of them living on food relief.
+Households are also incurring huge food bills due to high food prices.
+Maize, being the staple food, is often in short supply and most households have limited choices of other food stuffs.

-3.3 Agriculture and poverty
+3.3 Agriculture and Poverty

-Approximately 80 percent of the Kenya's population live in rural areas and relies on agriculture for its livelihood.
+Approximately 80 per cent of Kenya's population live in rural areas and relies on agriculture for its livelihood.
 According to the World Bank Development Indicators for 2005, poverty is still high in Kenya.
-The poverty headcount ratio for the country is estimated at 45.9%.
-The rural economy is dominated by the smallholder subsistence farmers who produce about 75% of the total agricultural output.
-The areas with high potential for agriculture and located in the central highlands and highlands to the west of the Rift Valley where population density and population to land ratios are very high.
+The poverty head count ratio for the country is estimated at 45.9 per cent.
+The rural economy is dominated by the smallholder subsistence farmers who produce about 75 per cent of the total agricultural output.
+The areas with high potential for agriculture are located in the central highlands and highlands to the west of the Rift Valley where population density and population to land ratios are very high.
 The poorest communities in the country are located in the sparsely populated arid zones mainly to the north of the country.
-Among the rural poor in Kenya are the following categories; smallholder producers, pastoralists, farm labourers, unskilled and semiskilled workers, women-headed households, people with disabilities and orphans.
+Among the rural poor in Kenya are the following categories: smallholder producers, pastoralists, farm labourers, unskilled and semi-skilled workers, women-headed households, people with disabilities and orphans.

-Available evidence shows that that agriculture-led growth in Kenya is more than twice as effective in reducing poverty as growth led by industry (Mabiso, Pauw and Benin, 2012).
-The analysis undertaken by Mabiso, Pauw and Benin (2012) indicate that if Kenya were to achieve the CAADP target of 6% for the agriculture sector, levels of poverty would fall to 24% by 2020.
-To achieve this level of growth, substantial investments would have to be committed to subsectors such as cereals, roots, pulses, fruits and tea.
-These sub-sectors would have to growth at over 6% per annum.
-In the semi-arid areas of the country, investment in irrigation and infrastructure offer the best potential to reduce poverty significantly.
-In general, the transformative process of the agricultural sector would have bigger multiplier effects in other sectors of the economy which would absorb more and more labour.
-The population that would remain in the agriculture sector would have higher productivity and high levels of income.
+Available evidence shows that agriculture-led growth in Kenya is more than twice as effective in reducing poverty as growth led by industry (Mabiso et al., 2012).
+The analysis undertaken by Mabiso et al. (2012) indicates that if Kenya were to achieve the Comprehensive Africa Agriculture Development Programme (CAADP) target of 6 per cent for the agricultural sector, levels of poverty would fall to 24 per cent by 2020.
+To achieve this level of growth, substantial investments would have to be committed to sub-sectors such as cereals, roots, pulses, fruits and tea.
+These sub-sectors would have to grow at over 6 per cent per annum.
+In the semi-arid areas of the country, investment in irrigation and infrastructure offer the best potential to significantly reduce poverty.
+In general, the transformative process of the agricultural sector would have bigger multiplier effects in other sectors of the economy that would absorb more and more labour.
+The population that would remain in the agricultural sector would have higher productivity and high levels of income.
 The key to better performance in agriculture lies in boosting smallholder productivity and developing non-farm activities.

-3.4 Impact of climate change on agriculture
+3.4 Impact of Climate Change on Agriculture